How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Results and Analysis

 \subsection{Ablation Study}

-To investigate the role of different components in our proposed ALoRA, we conducted ablation studies by selectively removing certain structures and observing the resulting impact.
-Specifically, we excluded two sets of components: (1) no layer importance (eliminating the differentiation of importance among layers), and (2) no layer and element importance (i.e. training $\nu$ task first and subsequently training $\mu$ task, imposing no regularization constraints throughout the process).
-The slowdown relative to ALoRA after disabling above components are shown in \cref{tab:ablation}.
-We observe that layerwise importance
+As shown in \cref{tab:ablation}, to investigate the role of different components in our proposed HLoRA, we conduct ablation studies by selectively removing certain structures and observing the resulting impact.
+Specifically, we exclude two sets of components: (1) \textit{layer}: eliminating the differentiation of importance among layers, and (2) \textit{layer, element}: removing both layer-wise and element-wise importance, i.e., training the $\nu$ task first and then training the $\mu$ task without imposing any regularization constraints throughout the process.
+Upon removing the two components, the performance of methods based on two backbone LLMs declines across three datasets, thereby highlighting the effectiveness of the layer-wise and element-wise importance introduced.